HamidAbbasi-R/Bayesian-Inference/README.md

 ![Likelihood Function](imgs/likelihood_function.png)

 **Discussion**:
-The likelihood function represents the probability of observing the data given a specific value of $ p $.
+The likelihood function represents the probability of observing the data given a specific value of $p$.
 It is computed using the binomial distribution:

 $$
 P(X \mid p) = \binom{N}{k} p^k (1-p)^{N-k}.
 $$

-This figure highlights how the likelihood peaks at the observed proportion $ \hat{p} = k/N $, emphasizing the role of data in shaping the posterior.
+This figure highlights how the likelihood peaks at the observed proportion $ \hat{p} = k/N $.

 ---